pgroonga/pgroonga.github.io/reference/grant-usage-on-schema-pgroonga.md

 # `GRANT USAGE ON SCHEME pgroonga`

+`pgroonga` schema is deprecated since 2.0.0.
+Use `pgroonga_*` functions, operators and operator classes in the current schema for newly written code.

 PGroonga defines functions, operators, operator classes and so on into `pgroonga` schema.
 Only superuser can use features in `pgroonga` schema by default.
 Superuser needs to grant `USAGE` privilege on `pgroonga` schema to normal users who want to use PGroonga.

 This document describes how to grant `USAGE` privilege on `pgroonga` schema to a normal user.